svh2811/Traffic-Sign-Recognition/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is distributed across classes. [project code](https://github.com/svh2811/Traffic-Sign-Recognition/blob/master/Traffic_Sign_Classifier.ipynb)
+It is a bar chart showing how the data is distributed across classes.

 [Training Dataset Class Distribution](https://github.com/svh2811/Traffic-Sign-Recognition/blob/master/Traffic_Sign_Classifier.ipynb#Frequency-of-Class-Examples-in-training-dataset)